jundalisay/sp/content/en/material/principles/intro/chapter-04.md

 ---

+Chapter 3 explained that force particles are spinning bolts.

-All forces are called media and all non-forces are called substances.
+It follows that non force particles are   are called media and all non-forces are called substances.

 The media represent the different forms of the perpetually dynamic Positive and Negative Forces where they originate from.